Skip to product information

 Flowering period: July

-In the heat of summer, the silvery foliage of short-toothed mountain mint appears like a vision of winter frost.
-While the thought is briefly refreshing, the plant offers very real refreshment to a multitude of pollinators.
-Short-toothed mountain mint’s small, purple-speckled flowers bloom in July, providing nectar to flies, wasps, beetles, moths, butterflies, and bees large and small.
-Indeed, there are few plants that will attract as many visitors as this one.
-Many of these insects are predators of pests like aphids and stink bugs, and planting short-toothed mountain mint can thus promote the health of one’s vegetable and / or flower garden.
+In the heat of summer, the silvery foliage of clustered mountain mint appears like a vision of winter frost.
+While this sight is briefly refreshing, the plant offers very real refreshment to a multitude of pollinators.
+Its small, purple-speckled flowers bloom in July, providing nectar to hover flies, wasps, beetles, moths, butterflies, and bees large and small.
+Wasps and hover fly larvae are predators of garden pests like aphids and stink bugs, and planting clustered mountain mint can thus promote the health of one’s vegetable and / or flower garden.

-The plant’s pleasing whitish foliage is most apparent in the garden when present as a large patch.
-Due to its clonal growth pattern, short-toothed mountain mint will naturally form a colony that gets larger every year.
+Due to its clonal growth pattern, clustered mountain mint will naturally form a colony that gets larger every year.
 The plant is not aggressive in the manner of exotic mints, however, and curtailing its spread is an easy matter.
 In the springtime, one should press a spade into the soil at the desired perimeter of the mint patch, severing the plant’s underground spreading rhizomes.
 The seedlings that are outside of this perimeter can then be pulled by hand.
 This technique is called root pruning, and it is useful for containing the spread of many plants that grow in a clonal manner.

 Photo © Dave Lage, CC BY-SA 2.0.